-As a result, telecommunications offences can carry very serious penalties upon conviction.
-A telecommunications offence can be committed through a variety of means, including, but not limited to: telephone calls, text messages and communication via social media sites and applications.
+These types of offences can carry very serious penalties upon conviction, including jail sentences.
+A telecommunications offence can be committed through a variety of means, including, but not limited to telephone calls, text messages and communication via social media sites and applications.

 WHERE TO NEXT?